chem-rano/eigensolvers/README.md

 7. checkFitTol
 (optional) 	: checking tolerance of fitting
 8. Hsolve
- (optional) 	: As H but only used for the generation of the Lanczos vectors
+ (optional) 	: As H but only used for the generation of the Lanczos vectors.
                   `H` is then used for diagonalizing the Hamiltonian matrix
 9. writeOut
 (optional) 	: writing file instruction